-PPML regressions with country and year fixed effects.
-Standard errors clustered on country pairs are reported in parentheses. , and signify statistical significance at a 1, 5 and 10 percent level respectively.
-All variables except distance are indicator variables or indices and are not logged.
+Note: PPML regressions with country and year fixed effects.
+Standard errors clustered on country pairs are reported in parentheses. , and signify statistical significance at a 1%, 5% and 10% level, respectively.
+All variables except distance and mobile density are indicator variables or indices and are not logged.